RunestoneInteractive/RunestoneServer/pip2/source/RESTAPIs/jsonlib.rst

 Processing JSON results
 =======================

 JSON stands for JavaScript Object Notation.
-It looks a lot like the representation of nested dictionaries and lists in python when we write them out as literals in a program.
+It looks a lot like the representation of nested dictionaries and lists in python when we write them out as literals in a program, but with a few small differences (e.g., the word null instead of None).
 When your program receives a JSON-formatted string, generally you will want to convert it into a python object, a list or a dictionary.

 Again, python provides a module for doing this.
 The module is called json.
 We will be using two functions in this module, loads and dumps.